FireArmz/prdemo/README.md

 # This Will help to learn the workflow of pull request
 Pull request are request to merge your working branch with the main branch from which you have forked

+# prdemo
+# This is to learn about Pull request
+# This Will help to learn the workflow of pull request
+# Tomato Tomata